 How much does a psychiatric nurse make?

 Psychiatric nurses’ salaries depend on the level of education, experience, location, and size of the employer.
-ZipRecruiter reported in May 2019 that the annual wage for psychiatric nurses is $79,007 per year.
+The annual wage for psychiatric nurses is $79,790 per year.
+Psychiatric nurse practitioners earn substantially more money with an average of $104,398 per year.

 What is the job outlook?

-In the United States, 1 in 5 people lives with a mental illness.
-Consequently, 1 in 20 are considered seriously mentally ill (SMI).
-There will always be a need for psychiatric nurses.
 Additionally, as the boomer generation ages, more and more nurses will be needed in the field.
 If you are considering a career in psychiatric nursing, we have you covered.
 Click below to sign up and find a job that fulfills all your desires.

 Top psych nurse jobs on Incredible Health